Last Updated on May 12, 2023 by James Castro

 In order to make money online, you must first understand how to convert visitors into customers.
-There’s not a lot more to business than that.
 Visitors and Customers (Traffic and Conversions).
 So let’s say you have traffic through organic, referral, or paid ads.
-Now, you just need CONVERSIONS and you’re in business.
+Now, you just need CONVERSIONS, and if you have that, then you’re in business.

-There are several things you can do to increase conversion rates but we will stick to some quick wins on this one so you can stop reading and start implementing.
-If you want to increase conversions you can focus on optimizing your landing page design, creating compelling content, and making sure your site loads quickly.
-AND yes, these are the easy wins.
+There are several things you can do to increase conversion rates, but we will stick to some quick wins on this one so you can stop reading and start implementing.
+If you want to increase conversions, you can 1. focus on optimizing your landing pages; 2. create compelling human content, and 3, make sure your site loads quickly.
+There it is.
+Easy wins.
+But before you dive in, consider that you must know your brand before you can do step one or two (that link goes to a free brand discovery questionnaire).
+Okay, with that done, here you go!

 1. Optimize Landing Page Design